probsys/sppl/README.md

 ==================================

 SPPL is a probabilistic programming language that delivers exact solutions to a broad range of probabilistic inference queries.
-SPPL handles continuous, discrete, and mixed-type distributions; many-to-one numerical transformations; and a query language that includes general predicates on random variables.
+The language handles continuous, discrete, and mixed-type probability distributions; many-to-one numerical transformations; and a query language that includes general predicates on random variables.

 Users express generative models as imperative programs with standard programming constructs, such as arrays, if/else, for loops, etc. The